a-i-b/jnotary/README.md

 3. Compile project with maven
 mvn clean install -Dmaven.test.skip=true
 4. Deploy (copy) dvcs-srv.war from taget directory to JBoss deployments directory
-5. Create user key store (with certificate and private key) in PKCS#12 format and save it to the accessible for JEE application directory
+5. Create user key store (with certificate and private key) in PKCS#12 format and save it to the directory, that is accessible for JEE application
-6. Create trusted root's store in JKS format and save it to the accessible for JEE application directory
+6. Create trusted root's store in JKS format and save it to the directory, that isaccessible for JEE application
 7. Add all the nessesary root certificates to the trusted root's store
 8. Start JBoss Server
 9. Open URL <server address>:8080/dvcs-srv/admin